 Welcome to Narborough Church of England Primary Academy.
 We are proud to be in a strong Federation with two other local schools - Castle Acre C of E Primary Academy and Sporle C of E Primary Academy.
-Together we make up The Nar Valley Federation of Church Schools.
+Together we make up The Nar Valley Federation of Church Academies.

 We are a small village school with just under 100 pupils currently on roll across 4 classes with the majority of of our children coming from Narborough and the surrounding villages (Pentney, West Bilney, Beachamwell and Barton Bendish).
 However, we do have pupils on roll from outside of our catchment area.

 Our experienced and dedicated staff provide a safe and happy learning environment, which gives each child the opportunity to achieve and develop according to their own skills. laying the foundations for lifelong learning.
-For more information on our curriculum, please see here (add link)

 At Narborough we pride ourselves on having an engaging curriculum.
 We have a strong ‘tradition’ of music and sport here.
 We draw upon the expertise and interests of staff to actively develop skills for the future.
 We provide opportunities for children to attend sporting festivals as well as developing key skills such as teamwork and healthy competition.